rancher/docs/content/rancher/v2.x/en/tools/logging/syslog/_index.md

 1. Click **Save**.

-**Result:** Rancher is now configured to send events to Syslog for logging.
-View your Syslog stream to view events for your cluster and containers.
+**Result:** Rancher is now configured to send logs to your Syslog server.
+View your Syslog stream to view logs for your cluster and containers.